-- Encourage federal funding for improvements to Highways 50 & 63, which are identified as freight routes in the Missouri State Freight Plan, in the Meramec Region. - Provide enhanced and sustainable funding for the nation's highway, aviation and transit needs through a long-term transportation reauthorization funding legislation and find a means to fund the Federal Highway Trust Fund. - Work with Federal Highway Administration to include low water crossings as eligible for funding or change the definition of a "bridge" to include low water crossings.
+- Encourage federal funding for improvements to Highways 63 and 50, which are the region's top two transportation priorities and are identified as freight routes in the Missouri State Freight Plan, in the Meramec Region. - Provide enhanced and sustainable funding for the nation's highway, aviation and transit needs through a long-term transportation reauthorization funding legislation and find a means to fund the Federal Highway Trust Fund. - Work with Federal Highway Administration to include low water crossings as eligible for funding or change the definition of a "bridge" to include low water crossings.